“Next Generation Education STEM Garden"

 (3) Social - The “Next Generation Education STEM Garden” is an innovative program that bridges the generation gap between Senior citizens and the youth.
 This “Inter-Generational” model provides valuable social contact with both qualified seniors teachers and students as they work together in STEM learning environments.

 (4) Charitable – To provide STEM educational programs for at-risk youth by providing STEM classes, activities and programs to non-profit organizations such as the Boys and Girls club.

-Our goal is to build and develop, a STEM Educational Garden area to support and encourage young people’s continuing interest in science, technology, engineering and math.
+Our goal is to build and develop, STEM programs to support and encourage young people’s continuing interest in science, technology, engineering and math.

-The STEM Education Garden has created an educational alliance with the Waxahachie Independent School District and other individual educators throughout Waxahachie and surrounding areas.
+The STEM Education Garden has created an educational alliance with the Waxahachie Independent School District and other individual educators throughout Waxahachie and surrounding counties.

 Other members of the educational alliance include organizations such as the Waxahachie Master Gardeners, the Texas AgriLife Extension Service, Texas Master Naturalist, and more.

 Working in cooperation with these educators, our classes will have the ability to range from water conservation, alternative energies use, land and soil management, food production, sustainability, botany, biology, life sciences and more.

 The scope of classes is only limited to the teacher’s interest and the area of study the individual educators are focused on.